-Mindfulness helps people pause, check in with themselves, and then make conscious healthy decisions.
-Everyone has had moments where decisions were made out of emotions from the past or worries about the future.
+Mindfulness helps people pause, check-in with themselves, and then make conscious healthy decisions.
+Everyone has moments when decisions come from emotions from the past or worries about the future.
 Mindfulness teaches people to be grounded in the present so that rash, reactive decisions don’t happen.

 Practicing mindfulness sounds easy in theory, but it can be challenging in practice.
-To practice DBT skills such as mindfulness , start by doing some activity mindfully, like taking a walk.
+To practice DBT skills such as mindfulness, start by doing some activity mindfully, like taking a walk.
 This means feeling the muscles as you move, paying attention to the sky, and looking at one’s surroundings.
-The key is to notice what you’re experiencing without getting caught up in it.
+The key is to notice what you’re experiencing without getting too upset about it.

-We all make judgments everyday.
+We all make judgments every day.
 However, judgments can often interfere with our emotions and decisions.
 Judging things as good or bad can have a negative impact and even increase emotional pain.
-In DBT, participants are taught to examine a situation without making those sorts of judgments.
+In DBT, participants work to examine a situation without making those sorts of judgments.

 Next time you’re angry or upset, pay attention to what judgments you’re making about the situation.
 For example, instead of thinking “the weather is awful” reframe that thought as, “the rain is upsetting me because now my shoes will get wet.”

 It’s important to understand that being less judgmental doesn’t eliminate pain, but it does reduce emotions such as anger, which can be harmful.
 Everyone can benefit from becoming more aware of their thoughts and feelings.